Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

 \subsection{Objectives}

-The path integral formulation of string theory requires summing over all possible worldsheets traced by the relativistic strings in spacetime with contribution from each worldsheet weighted by a unimodular complex number whose phase is the area of the corresponding worldsheet.
-In his seminal papers \cite{Polyakov:1981rd, Polyakov:1981re}, Polyakov showed that this summation over the two dimensional surfaces reduces to two dimensional exactly solvable conformal field theory on Riemann surfaces.
+The path integral formulation of string theory requires summing over all possible worldsheets of the relativistic strings.
+The contribution of each worldsheet is weighted by a unimodular complex number whose phase is the area of the corresponding worldsheet.
+In his seminal papers \cite{Polyakov1981a, Polyakov1981b}, Polyakov showed that this summation over the two-dimensional surfaces reduces to two dimensional exactly solvable conformal field theory on Riemann surfaces.
 This connection was established by introducing a metric on each of the worldsheets.
-The net effect of this is to introduce an unphysical degree of freedom, Liouville field, into the problem that disappears from the worldsheet action due to its Weyl invariance.
+The net effect of this is to introduce an unphysical degree of freedom, the Liouville field, into the problem that disappears from the worldsheet action due to its Weyl invariance.
 Demanding the Weyl invariance at the quantum level makes sure that the Liouville field will not reappear in the action due to the quantum correction.
-Moreover, if we assume that the external states involved in the scattering process satisfy the classical on-shell condition, then the amplitudes are also independent of the specific choice of the metric on the world-sheet.
-Since the classical on-shell condition is assumed for the external states, we shall call the amplitude computed this way as the on-shell string amplitudes.
+Moreover, if we assume that the external states in the scattering process satisfy the classical on-shell condition, then the amplitudes are also independent of the specific choice of the metric on the worldsheet and only depend on its conformal class or equivalently its complex structure.
+Since the classical on-shell condition is assumed for the external states, we shall call such amplitudes as {\it the on-shell} string amplitudes.